How to Find A Programmer To Build Your App in 2021

-By Bobby Gill on January 8, 2018 / 6 Comments
+By Bobby Gill on November 3, 2021 / 6 Comments

 Ask any tech startup (especially in New York) and they’ll tell you hiring a full-time app programmer is like a T-Rex trying to put on a hat.
-It’s tough, and unless you have funding to support a full-time programmer salary (which is well north of $100k), it’s not going to happen.
+It’s tough, and unless you have funding to support a full-time programmer’s salary (which is well north of $100k), it’s not going to happen.

 – Find and hire a freelance or independent developer